 Installation and servicing of air-conditioning equipment can be hazardous due to system pressure and electrical components.
 Only trained and qualified service personnel should install, repair, or service air-conditioning equipment.

-Untrained personnel can perform basic maintenance functions of cleaning coils and filters and replacing filters.
-All other operations should be performed by trained service personnel.
+Untrained personnel can perform the basic maintenance functions of replacing filters.
+Trained service personnel should perform all other operations.

 When working on air-conditioning equipment, observe precautions in the literature, tags and labels attached to the unit, and other safety precautions that may apply.

-Follow all safety codes, including ANSI (American National Standards Institute) Z223.1.
+Follow all safety codes.
 Wear safety glasses and work gloves.
 Use quenching cloth for unbrazing operations.
-Have fire extinguisher available for all brazing operations.
+Have fire extinguishers available for all brazing operations.

+Follow all safety codes.
+Wear safety glasses and work gloves.
+Use quenching cloth for brazing operations.
+Have fire extinguisher available.
+Read these instructions thoroughly and follow all warnings or cautions attached to the unit.
+Consult local building codes and National Electrical Code (NEC) for special requirements.

-It is important to recognize safety information.
-This is the safetyalert symbol \triangle .
-When you see this symbol on the unit and in instructions or manuals, be alert to the potential for personal injury.
+Recognize safety information.
+This is the safety ALERT symbol $\triangle$ .
+When you see this symbol on the unit and in instructions or manuals, be aware of the potential for physical injury hazards.

-Understand the signal words DANGER, WARNING, CAUTION, and NOTE.
-These words are used with the safety-alert symbol.
-DANGER identifies the most serious hazards which will result in severe personal injury or death.
-WARNING signifies hazards which could result in personal injury or death.
-CAUTION is used to identify unsafe practices, which may result in minor personal injury or product and property damage.
+Understand the signal words DANGER, WARNING, and CAUTION.
+These words are used with the safety ALERT symbol.
+DANGER indicates a hazardous situation which, if not avoided, will result in death or severe personal injury.
+WARNING indicates a hazardous situation which, if not avoided, could result in death or personal injury.
+CAUTION indicates a hazardous situation which, if not avoided, could result in minor to moderate injury or product and property damage.
+IMPORTANT is used to address practices not related to physical injury.
 NOTE is used to highlight suggestions which will result in enhanced installation, reliability, or operation.